bartdebever/GD7/Portfolio/content/post/generic-asset-pack/index.md

 | Aircraft AI system             |                         | No documentation                                      |                                                                                     |       |
 | PolyNav - 2D Pathfinding       | Callback or Event based | Events are an alternative                             | https://drive.google.com/file/d/120M2csM2dA6uPVdg_ZIU0BSsPuJKVQJW/view              |       |

-This turned out to not be 10 asset packs as the pack were starting to get no documentation and barely any user reviews, unrepresentative.
+This turned out to not be 10 asset packs as they were starting to get no documentation and barely any user reviews, they were unrepresentative.

 From the results we can see that *Unity Component System* is used the most with *Event Based* as a close second.

-This means in my project I will use the *Unity Component System* and *Event Based*.
+As a conclusion, in my project will use the *Unity Component System* and *Event Based*.